parvez-rashid/sanguine-ui-lib/README.md

 Checkout Sanguine [here][sanguine].

-I also built a whole e-commerce app using this library, check it out [here][sanguine-store].
+I also built a whole e-commerce site using this library, check it out [here][sanguine-store].

 > _Think less, work more!_